 On arrival at the park, we were allocated our site and given keys to the side gate, which provides short-cut access to Harbour Town, and the card to open the front boom gates.
 We were also given the kids’ club schedule for the weekend and advised what outdoor movie was playing that night.

 The Kids’ Club has multiple sessions a day you can pay for them to be a part of.
 Children aged four years and over can participate in Kids’ Club; however, it is recommended that you book for the time slots you want.
 Unfortunately, because of the minimum age limit being set at 4, we were not able to leave our kids there.
-I did check out that week’s Kids’ Club program though and it did appear to have a good selection of crafty type activities for the kids.
+There is a Kids’ Club room for children aged under four years however parental supervision is required for the under four age group.
+I did check out that week’s Kids’ Club program though and it did appe ar to have a good selection of crafty type activities for the kids.
 This particular week’s program included activities such as chocolate making, stain glass window making, and beaded bracelet making.

 There are three existing pools in the park plus a toddler pool, and four spas, as well a water splash zone so there are plenty of water play facilities currently available for visitors.

 On Friday evening we made our way into Surfers Paradise, approximately 9 km away, to the Surfers Paradise Night Markets which are held along the Esplanade every Wednesday and Friday night.